-With every season of Public Programs, Columbia University School of the Arts offers a lively forum for the exchange of ideas among practitioners, students, scholars and the public, This spring, you're invited to join the conversation. more→
+With every season of Public Programs, Columbia University School of the Arts offers a lively forum for the exchange of ideas among practitioners, students, scholars and the public.
+You're invited to join the conversation. more→

 Join our mailing list to get the most up-to-date information about events. more→